Commercial kitchen

 • Take rubbish out at the end of each day.

-• Block up entry points that pests may use to get inside your establishment.
-Look especially at gaps under doors and holes in walls where wires and pipes enter the building.
+• Block entry points pests use to get inside - especially gaps under doors and holes where wires and pipes enter the building.

 DIY Pest Control Solutions